Stories From a Soldier

-He lived to honor God and his brother's.
+He lived to honor God and his brother’s.
 He is my hero and yours and his story matters, then and now and for eternity.
 His savior spared him; he had a light that was to shine for many years.
-His glow was for himself and his buddies left behind.
-His face was shining as he shared about his brother's and how God allowed him here to share and honor their stories.
+His glow was for himself, and his buddies left behind.
+His face was shining as he shared about his brother’s and how God allowed him here to share and honor their stories.
 His legacy lives on, in the stories from a soldier.

 The stories that unfolded as I worked with the servicemen and women changed me forever.
 The respect and appreciation remain a constant for me always.
 There was a Captain who shared with me why his fingers had become so crooked.
 He would share that when he was in a prison camp, they took a hammer to his knuckles.
-One by one they would crush them to torture.
+One by one, they would crush them to torture.

 Another story came from a medic who struggled with addictions post the Vietnam War as he got shot in the spine retrieving a fellow warrior from the fields.
 He now lives his own life as a person with paraplegia that uses a wheelchair.
 This soldier lost himself for some time and yet could break free and learn to embrace his inner strength.
 He came to know he didn't leave his soul in that war-torn country.
 He participated in sports of all kinds and to teach martial arts and self-defense to others with and without physical disabilities.

 There was a special memory from my vault of a fantastic man, a golden knight named Dana Bowman.
 Dana lost his limbs and his jump partner Jose his brother in arms, in a tragic accident at an air flight show.
 After hitting in the air at ninety miles an hour, he lost his legs and best friend in an instant.
 Another casualty of this tragedy was his marriage as she was too young and perhaps selfish to handle the trauma.
-The day of his accident Dana's wife left!
+The day of his accident, Dana's wife left!
 His friend gone, his wife, and his legs, he could have died, but he picked up the pieces and moved forward.

-This soldier within a year of this horrific accident would soar down the mountains of Colorado skiing on a brand new pair of prosthetic devices, the same year of his great loss.
+This soldier within a year of this horrific accident would soar down the mountains of Colorado skiing on a brand new pair of prosthetic devices, the same year of his significant loss.
 Skiing the Colorado Mountains was fabulous but not nearly as moving as the legacy of unimaginable pain remaining on the landscape!
 New life witnessed carrying the burdens of the old we will never forget, and we thank you, all of you, for your service!

 Why They Served, Why We Serve